ozana-buljan/feed-reader-testing/README.md

 ## Running instructions

+### Web live
+Unfortunatlely, live web link is unavailable - because for some reason Github pages do not allow me to load the tests (which is the whole point of the task).
+Therefore,it needs to be run locally which you can achieve by downloading on cloning this repository.
+Instructions below.

 ### Run locally
 *   Download the repository: click download ZIP on the right of the screen and extract the zip file to your computer or clone the repository using Git.